weilderbeast/AND_Hand-in/README.md

 working on this repository after the project period ends, to further sharpen my skills.

 Also, Bulbasaur is the best starter pokemon hands down. 🐢

+#Known bugs
+- While searching for a user to be added to contacts, it will be displayed twice.